 We saved the important and irreplaceable items, like photographs, but the rest we donated, gave to friends and family, or sold.
 Long story short, we made about $6,000 just from selling all that stuff.
 Next to go were the motorcycles.
 There was another $10,000 in the bank.
 When all was said and done, the funds from selling our stuff became our starting fund.

-Above: The house they sold
+Above: The house Dave and Cindy sold

 We sold the house for about what we paid for it ten years earlier, and moved into a cheap apartment.
 We sold our newer, gas guzzling cars, and bought a pair of cheap used gas savers to use until we quit our jobs.
 Our 401K funds were used to purchase annuities from an insurance company that guarantees us $750 a month for twenty-five years.